shihtiy-tw/shihtiy-tw.github.io/_tabs/about.md

 Besides handling daily cases, I've been immersed in enhancing AWS Knowledge Center content including publishing/updating two ECS troubleshooting articles and publish two Youtube videos for ECS/EKS configuration/troubleshooting, acquiring Amazon ECS Subject Matter Expertise (SME), and advancing towards a promotion to Cloud Support Engineer II.
 I’ve also obtained a new certification: AWS Certified Solutions Architect – Professional.

 Outside of work, I am a PADI-certified Advanced Open Water and Enriched Air Nitrox diver who has explored the underwater wonders in Taiwan and Portugal.
 I was able to reach the summit of Jade Mountain and go around the island in Taiwan.
 I also like to dance (Locking style) and enjoy party dance.
+I host a podcast show [Restart](https://open.spotify.com/show/7CsVZm7vNHJQsOGYzUeh4B) with my friends.

 I am an husband and a member of the Church of Jesus Christ of Latter-day Saints.